 We encourage applications from family units and alternative long-term co-living arrangements such as multiple artists.
 One floor is adaptable from three 2-bed apartments into a shared floor with the flexibility of 6 bedrooms.
 All apartments are designed to be accessible and adaptable, with one 1-bed unit for a wheelchair user.
 Three of the apartments will be prioritized for those who live/have lived, work/have worked or study/have studied in Barking & Dagenham.

 As well as a community hall, the ground floor also comprises a shared kitchen and four work rooms where artists can share studio and desk space.

 The project forms a key element in the Barking Artist Enterprise Zone aiming to secure long-term affordable housing provision for artists, while introducing artistic activity in a way that is new and ambitious for the borough.
-By placing artists squarely within the community, the project aims to remove barriers to engagement, fostering inclusive and creative ways of using civic space.A House for Artists is delivered in partnership with the London Borough of Barking and Dagenham with support from the Mayor of London.
+By placing artists squarely within the community, the project aims to remove barriers to engagement, fostering inclusive and creative ways of using civic space.A House for Artists is funded by the London Borough of Barking and Dagenham (LBBD), supported by Be First (working on behalf of LBBD) and the Mayor of London.